AClark7706/code_louisville_2021_AC/README.md

 As for the requirements, please see below.

+Page Layout: The base page to begin on is Index.html.
+Then the rest may be navigated as the user would like.
+The way my page is laid out is first the header, with links to the home page, as well a link to "Feet to the Fire" homepage, whise is relevant to the website material.
+Next is the body, which is a picture, then text, which switches between rows and columns depending on the screen width.
+Next is the list of stories this website was made for, and they can be seen and selected on any page in this website.
+Following that is a comment section where the reader can leave their name and thoughts if they choose.

 CSS Requirement 1: Hamburger Menu- I created a hamburger menu that will be displayed on mobile screens.
 When the screen size is lower than 700 px, there will be a hambugr menu for the main menu in the header.

 CSS Requirement 2: Flex-Box- I used flex-box to style the body of each page.
 It is a responsive layout that will format the story and picture from one column to two based on the users screen size.